Gh0ulish-Andr0s/a-gh0ulish-grim0ire-additional-elf-heritages-pf2e/README.md

 <p>I plan on making another pass at the Rules Elements attached to some of the heritages (e.g. Sky Elf).
 Be on the look out for a version 1.1.0 if changes are made.</p>
 <p></p>
 <b>Expected Updates</b>
 <p>Barring the above mentioned, unless there is a drastic change in how the Pathfinder 2e system handles the rules, there should not be a need to make regular updates to the module.
-Future updates may also occur in response to player/GM feedback or in the event of Paizo releasing official versions of this same content, I may decide to archive my version.</p>
+Future updates may also occur in response to player/GM feedback.
+Also, in the event of Paizo releasing official versions of this same content, I may decide to archive my version.</p>